ioga/django-compress/README.md

 ### Motivation
-Previously, if you had some apps excluded from `INSTALLED_APPS`, you should remove them from `settings_compress`, since synccompress would fail to find this files, because they had not been collected by collectstatic, which do check `INSTALLED_APPS` itself.
+Previously, if you had some apps excluded from `INSTALLED_APPS`, you should remove them from `settings_compress` or whereever you store your settings for `django-compress` , since synccompress would fail to find this files, because they had not been collected by collectstatic, which do check `INSTALLED_APPS` itself.

 ### Usage